hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

 </div>

 ### Tongue Selection

+Select your tongue (and tongue piercings if you have some).

+- Press “Add +” to add a vertex selection.
+- Press the “Select Vertex…” button and click on your tongue.
+- Press “Stop” when you are done.

+If you have piercings on your tongue, press “Add +” and do this again on your piercings.

 :::danger
 You **must** select the tongue, even if your hardware or software doesn't support tongue tracking.